weakish/docs-en/views/rest_api.md

    https://{{host}}/1.1/schemas/_User
 ```

-Data schema can be used with tools such as code generation, and internal management interface.
+Data schema can be used with tools such as code generators and internal management interfaces.